yeast-io/yeast.js/README.md

 * bread.member.updateLastBrowse

-## Not allowed to access for third-party

 > [!IMPORTANT]
 > To comply with the regulations of the official website,
 > the following APIs are not allowed to be accessed by third-party applications.
 > If you use them, you may be banned from the website.
-Please use them with caution.

 * /admin/**
 * /login